 The Estonian Patent Office publishes the following official gazettes:

-The Patent Office continued with the policies that most of the materials will be published electronically and will be accessible and downloadable on our web page.
+The Estonian Patent Office continued with the policies that most of the materials will be published electronically and will be accessible and downloadable on our web page.
 In 2022, brochures were published on copyright and the classification of goods and services in the protection of a trade mark.

-Our cooperation with the European Union Intellectual Property Office (EUIPO, former OHIM) continued: Newsletters No 1–4 of the European Trade Marks and Industrial Designs 2020 were published and existing methodical publications were updated.
+Our cooperation with the European Union Intellectual Property Office (EUIPO) continued: Newsletters No 1–4 of the European Trade Marks and Industrial Designs 2022 were published.

 Web page of the Estonian Patent Office and social media

 The Office website was updated to a new platform in 2022, and as a result, it now complies with the standards set forth in the style guide for the visual identity of state government agencies.
 In this regard, we revised, updated, and reorganized all of the content on the website, taking into account suggestions from the satisfaction survey conducted by the Havas research company.
 Information for registering patents, utility models, industrial designs, trademarks, and geographical indications is available on the website in Estonian, English, and Russian.

 Additionally, there are classifications, laws, and translations of those laws, as well as legislation and materials relating to the legal protection of industrial property, necessary links, up-to-date news, frequently asked questions, and links to open databases and web portals of industrial property objects maintained by the Office, EPO, WIPO, and EUIPO.

 In 2022, the website of the Patent Office had 89 776 visits and 267 422 page views.
 Attendance dropped as compared to 2021.
 (2021 – 121,063 and 380,666 respectively).

 The largest number of visitors were from Estonia (47%), followed by the USA (27%), the United Kingdom (9%), Russia (4%), Finland, Germany, China, India and others.

 - Contacts (5411)